-To assist with the short term funding of the Consolidated Entity, China Yunnan Copper (Australia) Investment and Development Co Limited, an entity related to Zewen Yang, has provided a short term advance.
+To assist with the short term funding of the Consolidated Entity, China Yunnan Copper (Australia) Investment and Development Co Limited, an entity related to Zewen Yang, provided a short term advance.

-The advance is unsecured, interest free and are only repayable once the Consolidated Entity has sufficient working capital to do so.
+The advance was unsecured, interest free and are only repayable once the Consolidated Entity had sufficient working capital to do so.
+During the period ended 31 December 2014 the advance was repaid.

-The above facility represents the only finance facility available to the Consolidated Entity.
-There are no unused facilities at balance date (2013: Nil).
+The above facility represents the only finance facility available that was available to the Consolidated Entity.
+There are no unused facilities at balance date (30 June 2014: Nil).